 Select courses from at least two of the following disciplines, with no more than 10 credits from one discipline and no more than 5 credits in Math or Natural Science.
-One lab science (indicates lab course) must also be included in selected courses:
+One lab science must also be included in selected courses.